advancedAgritek-BB/coinTrader2.0/README.md

    Save the file and type `reload` in the console or send `/reload` via Telegram to apply the changes immediately.

+### Profit-Focused Workflow

+1. Stream real-time market data over WebSockets using `websocket-client` or a multi-exchange aggregator like `cryptofeed`.
+2. Call `data_loader.fetch_data_range_async` to backfill historical ranges needed for signals.
+3. Run regime prediction on the combined dataset to adapt strategies toward profitability.

 ## Examples